 Many business owners type their receipts and sales into a spreadsheet.
 After all, Excel is virtually free because almost everyone uses Microsoft Office.
 This is fine for keeping track of a hobby or a one-off business activity.

 Accounting software is a major improvement over spreadsheets for one main reason.
 It is no longer a historical record only used by the taxation office.
 Instead, a business owner can use accounting software as a tool to review and improve the performance of their business.

 Desktop accounting software could already do this but its accountant-focused design meant that business owners seldom understood its full potential.
 Online accounting software is changing this.

-If you want to know more about the downsides of a spreadsheet check out Chapter 1: What is Online Accounting Software? where we compare it to an online accounting software.
+If you want to know more about the downside of a spreadsheet check out Chapter 1: What is Online Account Software?
+Where we compare it to an online accounting software.

 How much of this guide do I need to read?

 If you want to fully understand how online accounting software can improve your business we recommend reading this guide front-to-back.
 It's short and easy to understand.
 There's a printable PDF version for those who'd prefer and links to dozens of resources on other sites.

 This guide is critical to understanding how online accounting works and why it’s a good idea for almost any business.

 1. Intuit says 70 percent of its new customers have never used accounting software before.